Ezequiel Tovar Player Props: Rockies vs. Marlins

 Ezequiel Tovar At The Plate

-- Tovar has 10 doubles, a triple, three home runs and six walks while batting .216.
+- Tovar has 11 doubles, a triple, three home runs and six walks while hitting .218.

+- Tovar will look to extend his four-game hitting streak.
+He's batting .235 in his last games.

-- Tovar has driven home a run in 15 games this season (34.1%), including more than one RBI in 9.1% of his games.
+- Tovar has an RBI in 15 of 45 games this season, with multiple RBI in four of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.